 We ensure that participants are compensated for any clinical research-related injury according to domestic law.

 We have regular consultations with healthcare professionals on clinical research design and protocols.
 To ensure that the rights and well-being of trial participants are given priority, all investigators working on our clinical trials are trained in Good Clinical Practice.
-When necessary, we offer such training for doctors, nurses and pharmacists at clinical research sites.
+Where necessary, we offer such training for doctors, nurses, and pharmacists at clinical research sites.
+We engage actively with patients and patient organizations’ to integrate the patient perspectives into our product development work.
+We engage with patients regarding the design or protocol of a trial, and strive to constantly improve written material and information to patients that is used in the clinical trials.
+This to increase transparency and accommodate clinical trial participants perspectives and rights.

-We are a member of several industry associations and non-profit organisations, including the European Pharmaceutical Industry Association (EFPIA), the Pharmaceutical Research and Manufacturers of America (PhRMA) and the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA) and TransCelerate Biopharma Inc. Through these associations, we work with regulatory authorities to improve the requirements for clinical trials conduct, such as the revision of the Declaration of Helsinki.
-We also engage with patients regarding the design or protocol of a trial to improve our efforts to respect participants’ rights.
+We are a member of several industry associations and non-profit organizations’, including the European Pharmaceutical Industry Association (EFPIA), the Pharmaceutical Research and Manufacturers of America (PhRMA), the International Federation of Pharmaceutical Manufacturers & Associations (IFPMA), and TransCelerate Biopharma Inc. Through these associations, we work with regulatory authorities to improve the requirements for clinical trials conduct, such as the revision of the Declaration of Helsinki.